ruijaulino/ruijaulino.github.io/_posts/2024-10-03-bet_models.md

-The estimates match quite well the simulation.
+The estimates up to second order match quite well the simulation.
 The concavity in growth rate and sharpe with respect to bias intensity is present and behaves as predicted.
-Let us see what happens when we decrease the parameter $b$.
+The theoretical density function for strategy returns has some differences but we cannot expect it to match properly as the parameters are outside the approximation.
+Let us see what happens when we make biases and correlation smaller.

 ```python